Dream Big With These 5 Room Addition Ideas for Small Homes

 - Kids’ drop-zone: Design easy-to-reach cubbies and hooks for your kids to drop their belongings on the way in (so they don’t scatter them around the living room instead!).
 At grown-up height, line a shelf with wicker baskets for items like grocery bags, dog leashes, and flashlights.

-- Dog washing station: Spoil Fido with a custom pet washing station, ranging from $1,000 to $3,500 depending on intricacy.
-Surround the station with storage cabinets to house pet food and supplies.
+- Dog washing station: Spoil Fido with a custom pet washing station, which can cost from $150 to $500 for a basic set-up and $1,000 to $3,000 for more intricate builds.
+Place storage cabinets for pet food and supplies around the station.

 - Dry room for winter sports: Incorporate specialty storage for your skis and snowboards like this Colorado-made snowboard rack.
 Keep the space toasty and dry with heated flooring and a dehumidifier camouflaged in custom cabinetry.